ashNikov/ashflix/README.md

 Multi-environment Terraform

 🎯 Why This Project Matters
-AshFlix is not a toy app.
+AshFlix is Demo SASS project.

 It demonstrates: